eugen0329/vim-esearch/README.md

   So not to hang your vim while updating results, ESearch uses batches.
 Thus, `'batch_size'` refers to the number of result lines can be processed at one time
 * __'use'__<br>
-  With this option you can specify initial search request string, which will be picked from a specific source.
+  With this option you can specify the initial search request string, which will be picked from a specific source.
 Order is relevant for priorities of this sources usage.
-To always start with an empty input set this option to `[]`.
+To always start with an empty input - set this option to `[]`.
 Sources are:
     * _'visual'_<br>
       Selected text.
 Only available from the visual mode.
     * _'hlsearch'_<br>